thestelllar/thestelllar_blog/_posts/2025-01-18-My-wanna-be-capsicum-plant.md

 ---
 layout: post
-title: "And that, my friends, is how my wanna-be capsicum became a to-be capsicum plant!"
+title: "And that's how, my friends, my wanna-be capsicum became a to-be capsicum plant!"
 date: 2025-01-18 00:00:00
 blurb: "A look at an example post using Bay Jekyll theme."
 # og_image: /assets/img/content/Meet_The_Characters.svg